 The salary of the finalist selected for this role will be set based on a variety of factors, including but not limited to departmental budgets, qualifications, experience, education, licenses, specialty, and training.
 The above hiring range represents the University's good faith and reasonable estimate of the range of possible compensation at the time of posting.

-Reporting to the Associate Director of Administrative Operations, the Administrative Assistant provides administrative support across several areas in the School, including the Office of Student Affairs (including the Dissertation Office), and the Office of the Dean of the Graduate School of Arts and Sciences.
+Reporting to the Associate Director of Administrative Operations, with direction from the Associate Dean of Academic and Student Affairs for OSA-relevant responsibilities and tasks, the Administrative Assistant provides administrative support across several areas in the School, including the Office of Student Affairs (including the Dissertation Office), and the Office of the Dean of the Graduate School of Arts and Sciences.
 Responsibilities include performing data entry and data analysis, preparing reports, drafting email correspondence on behalf of the Student Affairs and the Dean???s Office, and organizing tasks and maintaining records in GSAS???s project management platform (Asana).
 The incumbent will have specific oversight of projects assigned on a cyclical basis in sync with the academic calendar: distributing ID cards, processing forms, preparing reports and surveys, organizing application materials, handling various aspects of event planning.
 The administrative assistant will provide primary backup support to front desk operations in both the Office of the Dean and the Office of Student Affairs.

 Operational support (40%)